aliesbelik/how-they-load/README.md

 # How They Load Test

-> A curated collection of publicly available resources on how technology and tech-savvy organizations around the world plan/organize/perform load testing for their products.
+> A curated collection of publicly available resources on how technology and tech-savvy organizations around the world plan/organize/perform/analyze load testing for their products.

 ## Introduction

-__How They Load Test__ is a curated knowledge collection on performance engineering and load testing related topics.
+__How They Load Test__ is a curated knowledge collection on such aspects of performance engineering as **performance and load testing** and related topics.

 ## Topics